vanessaolivatto/markdown-portfolio/_includes/04-lists.md

     - Autoencoders
     - Machine Learning

-- Bachelor degree at *University of Campinas*, Brazil
+- Bachelor degree at *University of Campinas*, Brazil.
   - B.Sc. in Electrical Engineering
   - GPA: 0.8426 out of 1.0
   - Class Rank Position: 4th out of 75